stormbots/Aerial-Assist/README.md

 ```
 We should make all functions that will be used in a commandGroup sequence utilize
 this structure, as it will greatly simplify coding.
 If you look at Laurel's code
-in ReLoad.java, you'll see her code use this to great effect, which saves a great
-of code, and if statements.
+in ReLoad.java, you'll see her code use this to great effect, and simplifies a lot of variables and if statements.
 Running through you'll see it runs like this
 ```
 initialize : Sets up our sensor variables and calibration data